jeremymtan/BNY_Crew_FOMC_Simulator/bny_project/discussion.md

    - **Reasoning**: Agent C cited the high M2 money supply and rising Treasury yields as indicators of potential overheating in the economy.
 They felt that a more aggressive rate hike was necessary to combat inflation.
    - **Historical Comparison**: Agent C referenced the early 1980s when the Fed raised rates significantly to combat double-digit inflation, arguing that similar measures were needed now.

-4. **Agent D**:
-   - **Vote**: Decrease the rate
-   - **Reasoning**: Agent D expressed concerns about market volatility, as indicated by the VIX at 21.89.
-They believed that decreasing the rate could help stabilize the markets.
-   - **Historical Comparison**: Agent D compared the current volatility to the 2008 financial crisis, where rate cuts were implemented to support market stability.

-5. **Agent E**:
-   - **Vote**: Increase by 25 bps
-   - **Reasoning**: Agent E aligned with Agent A's reasoning regarding inflation indicators.
-They believed that the Fed needed to act to prevent inflation from becoming entrenched.
-   - **Historical Comparison**: Agent E referenced the mid-1990s when the Fed raised rates in response to rising inflation expectations, arguing that a similar approach was necessary now.

 In conclusion, the actual decision of the Federal Reserve was to maintain the Federal Funds Target Rate.
 Each agent reflected on their initial decisions and analyzed why the Fed made its choice.
 The reflections emphasized the importance of considering a broader range of economic indicators and the need for a cautious and comprehensive approach to decision-making.
 Agents recognized the significance of balancing inflation concerns with overall economic stability and expressed a commitment to refining their decision-making frameworks for future simulations.
 Thank you for your participation in this simulation round.
 ```"